rrahul49/Udacity-Data-Engineering-Projects/Data Engineering Capstone/README.md

 ## Data Model
 Below is an ERD diagram of the immigration fact table and various dimension tables in a star schema after extracting and creating the tables in Redshift (created using the tool DbSchema).
+* In immigration table i94mon column is used as a DISTKEY AND i94year as SORTKEY
+* The following tables are distributed across all nodes(DISTSTYLE ALL): us_cities_demographics, i94cit_res, i94port, i94mode, i94addr, i94visa
 <img src="Schema.PNG"/>

 ## ETL Pipeline